Online Creators Decreasing Worldsuck

 - From 12pm (noon) ET on December 13th through 11:59pm ET on December 16th, donations will go to community chosen organizations, based on votes on the Project For Awesome website.
-(This is, however, subject to the approval of the board of directors of the Foundation to Decrease World Suck, partly because contest law is complex and partly to prevent a trolling group from coming in and hijacking the vote.
-If you want to know all the dirty details, you can read them below.
+(This is, however, subject to the approval of the board of directors of the Foundation to Decrease World Suck, partly because the law is complex and partly to prevent a trolling group from coming in and hijacking the vote.)

 What is the Foundation to Decrease World Suck?

 The Foundation to Decrease World Suck was informally created in 2007, and became a real entity in November 2011, when it was incorporated as a non-profit corporation in the State of Montana.
 The IRS designated the Foundation a 501(c)3 charity on January 23, 2013.
 The FTDWS is 100% volunteer operated and exists solely for the purpose of fundraising for the benefit of other non-profit organizations.
 The majority of fundraising is transacted through and during the annual Project for Awesome.
 The board members for the Foundation to Decrease World Suck are John Green, Hank Green, Mike Green, Michael Gardner, Benny Fine, Valerie Barr, Rosianna Halse Rojas and Julie Walsh.

 But I have school / work on the 12th/13th!